eXpl0it3r/streamdeck-clockify/README.md

   - Your API Key is likely incorrect
 - Why am I not seeing the running timer on my button?
   - Make sure you haven't set a title, as this will override any other content
   - Make sure the API Key, Workspace name and optional the project and timer name
 - Why does the timer always start with a negative number?
   - This can happen when your local computer time isn't in sync with the Clockify server time
   - Make sure you synchronize your clock with a time server
-- Why can't I select my Workspace and Project in a dropdown menu?
-  - Because I was lazy 😅
-- IT DOESN'T WORK, WHY?!?
-  - Feel free to open a [GitHub issue](https://github.com/eXpl0it3r/streamdeck-clockify/issues) or ping me on [Twitter](https://twitter.com/DarkCisum)

 ## Credits